adele-galteau/TrelloLight/README.md

 # TrelloLight
-TrelloLight is a light version of the Trello app.
+TrelloLight is a minimalist project management tool inspired by the application Trello.